andrewbrown31/WxSysLib/docs/recipes/index.rst

 Recipes
 =======

-This section provides an overview of all of the python-based utility functions within WxSysLib.
-The python functions are sorted into a number of categories.
+This section provides an overview of all of recipes within WxSysLib.
+Recipes draw from dependent libraries and utility functions to diagnose and track meteorological phenomena.

 .. toctree::
    :maxdepth: 2